 Are you traveling for work soon?
-This guide will help you make sure you know your company’s travel requirements before you go on your business trip.
+This guide will help you make sure you know your company's travel requirements before you go on your business trip.
 Always make sure to read your company’s travel policy.
-A corporate travel policy will state all the rules your company applies, and what is expected from you.
+The HR travel policy for employees will state all the rules your company applies, and what is expected from you.

 Are you in charge of organizing work-related travel within your company?
 This guide will help you make sure you provide your employees with enough information regarding their most common questions.
 Keep reading to find out which they are.

 1. Which expenses are covered and which are not?

 Being a business trip, your company should cover all the necessary travel expenses.
 However, it can be hard to figure out what is really a necessity and what not in each case.
 This is why it’s so important that you are aware of what is included exactly and what not before your trip begins.

 To give you an idea, expenses which are normally covered include airfare, car rental, parking, hotel room reservations, Wi-Fi, and meals.
 Upgrades, baggage fees, and other extras are normally not covered.

 2. Can I make my own reservations?